Liquid Web WordPress Hosting Review – Is It Any Good? Should You Use It?

 iThemes Security Pro

-Since Liquid Web acquired iThemes, iThemes Security Pro is also included on all of the managed WordPress hosting plans above the entry-level Personal plan.
+Since Liquid Web acquired iThemes, iThemes Security Pro is also included on all of the managed WordPress hosting plans above the entry-level Spark plan.
 The free version of this plugin is very popular, and the Pro version builds on the success of that tool by adding even more ways to keep your site secure.

 So, if you’d like to enable two-factor authentication, automatic malware scanning and file system monitoring on your site, these features and more are available as part of most of the managed hosting plans via iThemes Security Pro.